HwasikJeong/cs285/hw4/README.md

 ![Tag](https://img.shields.io/badge/Discrete_Action_Space-green)
 ![Tag](https://img.shields.io/badge/Continuous_Action_Space-darkgreen)

-Instead of using action selection methods as in experiment 1, we can use an explicit policy such as Soft Actor-Critic (SAC) and train it using both real-world transitions $p(s'|s,a)$ and transitions from a learned model $f(s'|s,a)$ which is sample efficient.
-This is called [Model-Based Policy Optimization (MBPO)](https://arxiv.org/pdf/1906.08253).
+Instead of using action selection methods as in Experiment 1, we can use an explicit policy such as Soft Actor-Critic (SAC) and train it using both real-world transitions $p(s'|s,a)$ and transitions from a learned model $f(s'|s,a)$ which is sample efficient.
+However, a significant discrepancy can exist between the real environment and the learned model, potentially leading to inaccurate policy learning.
+To address this issue, the [Model-Based Policy Optimization (MBPO)](https://arxiv.org/pdf/1906.08253) paper proposes using short model-generated rollouts.
+This approach allows for more reliable and efficient policy optimization.

 **❓Q1.
 Compare Model-Free SAC and Model-Based SAC.
 (Model-Based SAC leverages additional training data generated from a learned dynamics model.)**